JingChengGu/JingChengGu/README.md

 <h1>Hi there, I'm Jason! 👋 </h1>
-I am currently a fourth year student studying Data Science at UC San Diego (UCSD).
-I have a passion for learning new technologies and using data to find solutions to real-world challenges.
+I recently earned a B.S. in Data Science from UC San Diego.
+I enjoy working with data to find practical solutions and improve how things work in both tech and business settings.
+I have experience with Python, SQL, Tableau, and AWS and I’m looking to apply those skills in a full-time role.